The Directors are pleased to present the THIRTY FOURTH ANNUAL REPORT

 Western Hospitals Corporation Private Limited (WHCPL)

-the company, recorded revenue of Rs.
-10.80 million and a net profit of
+the Company, recorded a net profit of Rs.
+8.93 million.

 Apollo Nellore Hospital Limited (ANHL)

 ANHL has leased out its land at Nellore to the Company.
 ANHL recorded

 revenues of Rs.
 7.42 million and a net loss of Rs.
 7.78 million.

 IHRCL, a 90% subsidiary of the company owns a 240 bed multi-specialty

 hospital at Bengaluru.
 For the year ended 31st March, 2015, IHRCL

 recorded an income of Rs.
 1,671.90 million and a net profit of Rs.